 We have Geico to thank for that perception.
 The insurance giant spends over $1 billion on advertising every year.
 Millennials (and the general population) are bombarded with TV commercials, social media promotions & ads, sports marketing, digital marketing, and planes towing banners that proclaim, “15 minutes could save you 15% or more on your car insurance.”

-The Takeaway: Look for ways to simplify & humanize the insurance-buying process for Gen Y.
+The Takeaway: Look for ways to speed, simplify, and humanize the insurance-buying process for Millennials.

 Millennials are less loyal to insurance brands.